 The music always comes first.
 After that is created, I “feel” the mood of the song and try to create lyrics that match the mood of the music.

-Do you write down your scores or guitar tablature?
+Do you write your scores or guitar tabs?

 No. I record them as I write.